firepear/homefarm/README.md

 # homefarm
-Tools for deploying and managing a BOINC compute farm using Ansible, Raspbian, and Arch Linux.
+Tools for deploying and managing a BOINC compute farm using Ansible and Arch Linux.

-_Homefarm is pre-release and changing rapidly.
-You probably don't want to start using it right now.
-This notice will be removed when things calm down :)_

 Homefarm makes a few assumptions:

-* One machine capable of running Arch Linux, to act as the control node.
+* A Raspberry Pi 3B/B+, to act as the control node.
 * One or more machines capable of running Arch Linux, to act as the compute nodes.
-* You are comfortable doing Linux installs.
-Homefarm takes care of just about everything beyond the core install and network configuration, but getting to that point is on you.
+* You are aware of your local network configuration, and have IPs to assign to the nodes.
 * You're familiar with BOINC, projects, workunits, and so on.
-* You are on a private network, because an SSH key with no passphrase will be generated for Ansible's use.
+* All nodes are on a private network, because an SSH key with no passphrase will be generated for Ansible's use and the control node's default passwords will be left in place.

 # Setting up your farm

 ## Control node install

-### Raspberry Pi

 1. Image an SD card with [Arch Linux ARM](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3), and boot the Pi.
 Login as root.
 1. Run `'cd /home/alarm && git clone https://github.com/firepear/homefarm.git'`
 1. Run `'cd homefarm && ./bin/control-rpi-setup'`

-### Standard PC

-Follow the steps for _Compute node install_.
-After install is complete, run:

-`pacman -S git boinctui`

-Now continue on to _Set up Ansible inventory_.

 ## Set up the Ansible inventory